NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 ### Question 2

-Which of the following are true about "code"?
+Which of the following are true about "code"? _(You may select more than one answer)_

 <details>
 <summary>